Cellulose insulation will keep your ground from losing heat to the basement or crawlspace – and seal air leaks, too.

 When possible, convert the space below your floor to a conditioned (warm) space.
 For example, by insulating basement or crawlspace walls with the proper insulating material, those spaces will become much warmer and so will the floors above them.
 See basement insulation and crawlspace insulation for more information.

 When it’s not possible to insulate the walls of your basement or crawlspace, ask us about insulating the joist bays (spaces between joists) under the floor.
-We have various types of insulation materials that can do the job, including spray foam and rigid foam.
+We have various types of insulation materials that can do the job, including cellulose insulation and rigid foam.

 Our installers will pay special attention to critical areas, such as perimeter rim joists – a notorious source of air leakage.

 Whichever option you choose, it should be accompanied by a thorough air-sealing of your home.
 Air sealing reduces the stack effect that is continually trying to expel air through small openings all throughout the upper reaches of your home, while it pulls in air through gaps around the lower levels of your home.
 See air sealing for more information about this Dr. Energy Saver service.